Nexmo/station/_documentation/en/voice/voice-api/guides/asr.md

 }
 ```

-In the response body, new NCCO is expected, containing next call flow actions based on application logic and user input (`speech.results.text`).
+In the response body, a new NCCO is expected, containing next call flow actions based on application logic and user input (`speech.results.text`).